2023 United States banking crisis: Events

-Silicon Valley Bank
+Collapse of Silicon Valley Bank

+Background

 Silicon Valley Bank (SVB) was a commercial bank founded in 1983 and headquartered in Santa Clara, California.
 Until its collapse, SVB was the 16th largest bank in the United States and was heavily skewed toward serving companies and individuals from the technology industry.
 Nearly half of U.S. venture capital-backed healthcare and technology companies were financed by SVB.
 Companies such as Airbnb, Cisco, Fitbit, Pinterest, and Block, Inc. have been clients of the bank.
 In addition to financing venture-backed companies, SVB was well known as a source of private banking, personal credit lines, and mortgages to tech entrepreneurs.
 According to the FDIC, it had $209 billion in assets at the end of 2022.

+Silicon Valley Bank recorded an increase of its deposit holdings during the COVID-19 pandemic, when the tech sector experienced a period of growth.
+In 2021, it purchased long-term Treasury bonds to capitalize on the increased deposits.
+However, the current market value of these bonds decreased as the Federal Reserve raised interest rates to curb the 2021–2023 inflation surge.
+Higher interest rates also raised borrowing costs throughout the economy and some Silicon Valley Bank clients started pulling money out to meet their liquidity needs.

+Events

+To raise cash to pay withdrawals by its depositors, SVB announced on March 8 that it had sold over US$21 billion worth of securities, borrowed US$15 billion, and would hold an emergency sale of some of its treasury stock to raise US$2.25 billion.
+The announcement, coupled with warnings from prominent Silicon Valley investors, caused a bank run as customers withdrew funds totaling US$42 billion by the following day.